Trams in Amsterdam: Line colours

 Upon the electrification of the Amsterdam tramway network, all tram lines were given a line number and a line colour.
 The latter designator is a square logo next to the line number, so that people who cannot read the line numbers can still recognise the line.
 The tram stop signs also display the line colours, as did the early twentieth century horse tram lines.
 Line colours have been used in other cities in the Netherlands (The Hague, Rotterdam, Utrecht), but outside Amsterdam the colours have since been removed.

 The Amsterdam line colours consist of combinations of one or two colours (red, green, yellow, blue and white).
 Not all colour combinations are permitted: for example, green-blue and yellow-white are not used, due to the lack of contrast.
 The square plane can be split horizontally, vertically or diagonally.

 The belt lines 3, 7, 9 and 10 were given a line colour in one colour: yellow, blue, green and red, respectively.
 The radial lines usually had line colours divided into two.
 Later, new line colours divided into three fields (using a total of two colours) were introduced.
 Lines 7 and 13 have different combinations again.
 Line 7 is blue, but for clarity two horizontal white stripes are added.
 Line 13 is white, but has a pattern of blue squares added.
 Line 22 (originally 19) (Circle Line Centraal Station) was the only line using the colour pink.

 Under the current system, there are 38 colour combinations.
-In the 1980s, never used combinations were assigned to the nonexistent lines 27, 28, 29 and 30 and to the metro line numbers 50 and 58.
+In the 1980s, unused combinations were assigned to the nonexistent lines 27, 28, 29 and 30 and to the metro line numbers 50 and 58.
 Today, the line colours are still used.
 They are located next to the line number on the front of the trams and light rail vehicles (and also on light rail vehicles running on metro lines 50, 51, 53 and 54).